Skip to content

 OpenClaw

 OpenClaw is a personal AI assistant that runs locally and supports 11+ messaging platforms (WhatsApp, Telegram, Slack, Discord, Signal, iMessage, Teams, Matrix, Zalo, etc.).
-Unlike all other AutoMem integrations, OpenClaw bypasses the MCP protocol entirely and calls the AutoMem HTTP API directly via curl commands through a native skill file.
+AutoMem integrates with OpenClaw through three setup modes, in recommended order:

 subgraph "Messaging Platforms"